Wisconsin Republicans dismiss call by Evers for special legislative session to boost funding for child care, UW System

 August 8, 2023

 MADISON, Wis.
 (AP) — Wisconsin Democratic Gov. Tony Evers on Aug.
-8 call for a special legislative session for September in a longshot attempt to approve funding rejected earlier in the year for child care services, a family leave program, the University of Wisconsin System and other efforts targeting the state’s worker shortage problem was quickly dismissed by Republicans.
+8 called for a special legislative session for September in a longshot attempt to approve funding rejected earlier in the year for child care services, a family leave program, the University of Wisconsin System and other efforts targeting the state’s worker shortage problem was quickly dismissed by Republicans.

 Republicans who control the Legislature said they opposed his plan because it would increase government spending rather than cut taxes.